Prince William County in 1901

 Instead, The Nature Conservancy supports eco-tourism and sponsors sustainable development initiatives in Accomack and Northampton counties through the Virginia Eastern Shore Corporation, established in 1994.
 The Eastern Shore is heavily dependent upon poultry raising and farming, and the Virginia Eastern Shore Corporation is helping establish the Eastern Shore Select Hayman sweet potato as a high-value item, in part my making potato chips out of potatoes that were not suitable for sale in grocery stores.

-The Nature Conservancy calls itself the "real estate arm of the conservation movement," but conservation has now got a business side too.
+The Nature Conservancy calls itself the "real estate arm of the conservation movement," but conservation has a business side too.

 The Nature Conservancy's Cumberland Forest project has protected many acres in Southwestern Virginia, especially Dickinson County